-The shape of a file is represented by the dope vector for the file.
-The file descriptor (see fig 2) is pointed to from the master object table (MOT) a contains the dope vector, the length of the file, a pointer to either a pointer block or a data block (zero level file), and the MOT index and unique name of the Allocation block which funds any changes in the ECS space occupied by the file.
+The shape of a file is represented by the dope vector for the file and is stored in the file descriptor (see Fig. 2).
+The file descriptor is pointed to from the master object table (MOT).
+It contains the dope vector, the length of the file, a pointer to either a pointer block or a data block (zero level file), and the MOT index and unique name of the Allocation block which funds any changes in the ECS space occupied by the file.
 The dope vector contains instructions which are executed to obtain the path through the file tree which leads to a particular address within the file.
 When a file is created, only the file descriptor is constructed, and the file may be destroyed only when it is in this state.
-Files